iiiiivan/iiiiivan/README.md

-- 👋 Hi, I’m @iiiiivan
+- Hi, I’m @iiiiivan
-- 👀 I’m interested in play video game
+- I’m interested in play video game
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I am a student

 <!---
 iiiiivan/iiiiivan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.